-Salmon could be affected by water quality impacts arising from the proposed rehabilitation works.
+If Salmon are present at the site, they could be directly affected by trampling or getting trapped behind sandbags during the dewatering process, which could lead to mortality.
 Water quality issues could arise from an increase in suspended solids and / or contaminants in the watercourse which can be generated by the activities at the works site.
-Such as when raking out the mortar joints and removing debris.
-These can also come from accidental spillages of oil / fuel, cement / concrete and / or root herbicide that may be used for the bridge rehabilitation works.
-It is proposed to replace the bridge deck and beams with a new precast concrete bridge beam and insitu concrete deck.
+The proposed bridge rehabilitation at Kileengarrif includes instream works, requiring bunded areas within the river channel, with the use of concrete / cement and stonework also required.
+Removing debris is also likely to be required.
+Water quality impacts can also come from accidental spillages of oil / fuel, cement / concrete and / or root herbicide that may be used for the bridge rehabilitation works.
 There is a risk of concrete / cement spillages instream which can alter the pH of watercourses.
-Dewatering of areas also poses risks to water quality.
+Dewatering of areas, if required, also poses risks to water quality.
 In such situations there is also a risk of water quality impacts arising from the potential accidental release of sand into the river from sandbags used around dewatered areas in the event of a flood.
 Any water pollution will affect salmon and their habitats downstream.
-Salmonid habitat is present at the site and this could be adversely affected by water quality.
-If salmon are present at the site, they could also be affected by disturbance impacts arising if instream works are required.

 Machinery and personnel working on site could also lead to the introduction of invasive species to the site.
 Invasive species can quickly take over an ecosystem and disrupt the balance of the system.
 Invasive species can also spread rapidly and could affect the habitats that Salmon utilize.
 In the absence of any biosecurity mitigation, this could be a significant impact.